Lewis Hine caption: Mamie La Barge at her machine. Under legal age. Location: Winchendon, Massachusetts, September 1911, Lewis Hine.

 Click on Stories Of The Winchendon Children to see all of my completed stories of the children.
 Click on History of White Brothers mills, where Hine took his photos.
 See Interview with Eric White, the great-great-grandson of the original owner.
 Glenallan Mill Gallery includes more than 20 of my recent photos of the historic mill where many of Hine’s photos were taken.
 And check out the great article in Yankee Magazine about my work in Winchendon.

 Special announcement!
 I am pleased to announce Child Labor in Winchendon, an exhibit of my stories of the Winchendon children.
 The exhibit is at the Winchendon History & Cultural Center, 151 Front Street, in Winchendon.
-The exhibit officially opened on June 24, 2017, and is expected be there at least through the end of the year, perhaps longer.
+The exhibit officially opened on June 24, 2017, and is expected be there for the foreseeable future.
 Museum hours are normally Wednesdays from 10:00 am till noon, and 1:00 pm till 4:00 pm; and on Sundays from 1:00 pm till 4:00 pm.
 Or by appointment.
 Call 978-297-2421.